artur-nasiadek/Power-Platform-Projects/Foreign Words Dictionary/README.md

 <p><b>List of languages screen</b></p>
 <img src="/Foreign Words Dictionary/Images/WelcomeScreen.jpg" width="200">

 On the next screen a menu is displayed.
-User can add a new word, browse the list of already provided words, or do a 'daily task'.
+User can add a new word, browse the list of already provided words, do a 'daily task', or transcript a word (speech-to-text feature).
 The flag in the screen's background indicates the chosen language.

 <p><b>Menu screen</b></p>
 <img src="/Foreign Words Dictionary/Images/MenuScreen.jpg" width="200">
 <br>

 <p><b>Add new word</b><p>
 <p>In order to add a new word the user has to choose the 'base word' language, that is language the user already speaks.
 Then a base word has to be entered, and next the meaning (translation) in the chosen language to learn.
 The field 'Additional information' is optional, but here some use cases of the new word can be provided.
+Instead of entering the translation and use cases manually, the user can utilize AI by clicking on www icon in the top-right corner of the screen.
+It runs a Power Automate flow that prompts DeepSeek and populates output in the 'Translation' and 'Additional information' fields.
 There is also the option to record pronunciation of the new word.</p>

 <img src="/Foreign Words Dictionary/Images/AddNewWordScreen.jpg" width="200">
 <br>